 - (a) For families who pay an income-based rent, SNRHA will conduct a reexamination of family income and composition at least annually and will make appropriate adjustments in the rent after consultation with the family and upon verification of the information. - 203 (b) For families who choose flat rents, SNRHA will conduct a reexamination of family - 204 composition at least annually, and must conduct a reexamination of family income at least205 once every three years. - 206 (c) For all families who include nonexempt individuals, as defined in CFR 960.601, SNRHA - 207 will determine compliance once each twelve months with community service and self- - 208 sufficiency requirements. - 209 (d) SNRHA will use the results of these reexaminations to require the family to move to an210 appropriate size unit. - 211 (e) INTERIM REEXAMINATIONS.
 A family must report all changes in household - 212 composition, and increases in income/assets of all household members to SNRHA in writing - 213 within 10 calendar days of the occurrence.
 SNRHA will process rent adjustments resulting - from any increase in income.
 Residents may report a decrease in income and other changes, - which would reduce the amount of the total tenant payment. - (f) If a household fails to complete an annual recertification, they will receive a 30-Day - 217 Notice of Lease Termination in accordance with Section 20. - (g) The Housing Opportunity through Modernization Act of 2016 adds an income limit to - Public Housing and makes the income limit effective.
-After a family's income has exceeded 120% of the area median income for two consecutive years, a public housing agency must terminate the family's tenancy within six months of the second income determination or SNRHA charges the family a monthly rent equal to the greater of
+After a family's income has exceeded 120% of the area median income for two consecutive years SNRHA charges the family a monthly rent equal to the greater of - 221 (1) the applicable Fair Market Rent (FMR); or (2) the amount of monthly subsidy for the